 Madison Dearborn Partners.
 The firm said in March it was

-considering an initial public when market conditions improved.
+considering an initial public offering when market conditions

 Last week, BlackRock said Doll was retiring.
 Doll had told

-Reuters in June that he was planning to leave the New York-based
+Reuters in June he was planning to leave the New York-based firm

-firm and the three funds he managed there because he wanted to
+and the three funds he managed there because he wanted to take

-While he was a star manager in the early 2000s, his
+He was a star manager in the early 2000s, but his